FluxML/GeometricFlux.jl/docs/src/basics/passgraph.md

 FeaturedGraph(adj_mat, features)
 ```

-`Simple(Di)Graph`, `SimpleWeighted(Di)Graph` or `Meta(Di)Graph` provided by the packages LightGraphs, SimpleWeightedGraphs and MetaGraphs, respectively, are acceptable for constructing a `FeaturedGraph`.
+`Simple(Di)Graph`, `SimpleWeighted(Di)Graph` or `Meta(Di)Graph` provided by the packages Graphs, SimpleWeightedGraphs and MetaGraphs, respectively, are acceptable for constructing a `FeaturedGraph`.
 An adjacency list is also accepted, too.

 ## Cached graph in layers